paulinasiwko/CurioCity/README.md

 SCREEN SHOT

-### Link to the Weather Dashboard
+### Link to the working app
 https://paulinasiwko.github.io/CurioCity/

 ## Credits

 Special acknowledgments to:

-- OpenWeatherMap, Edamam, TMBD, Wikipedia, Flickr and other API providers for data.
+- OpenWeatherMap, Edamam, TMBD, Wikipedia, Flickr, exchangerate-api and other API providers for data.
 - Stack Overflow, MDN Web Docs, and the broader development community for guidance and support.
 - Our Instructors, TAs and friends for help and understand where is a problem and how to solve it.